hwayne/hacker-test-history/README.md

 ####  003C Can you whistle a telephone number?

+[Dual-Tone Multi-Frequency signalling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) is a way for a telephone to communicate to a telephone exchange.
+On a 4x4 keypad, a particular frequency is associated with each row and column, so pressing a particular key plays the tones associated with the row and column it appears in.
+On most consumer equipment, the last column of the keypad is omitted, leaving only the 10 digits, `*` and `#`.

+The various tones required by DTMF signalling are all within the range of human speech (because they must be transmitted over telephone lines), and humans [can sing chords](https://en.wikipedia.org/wiki/Overtone_singing), so it's at least theoretically possible to whistle a telephone number.

 ####  003D Have you witnessed a disk crash?

 ####  003E Have you made a disk drive "walk"?